Cruel Summer (TV series): Broadcast

 The series premiered on Freeform on April 20, 2021.
-The second season is set to screen its premiere at the ATX Television Festival in Austin, Texas, in June 2023.
-The second season is scheduled to premiere in mid-2023 on Freeform.
+Following its premiere at the ATX Television Festival in Austin, Texas, on June 2, 2023, the second season premiered on Freeform on June 5, 2023, with two new episodes.

 Reception

 Critical response

 Cruel Summer received generally positive reviews from critics.
-On Rotten Tomatoes, the series holds an approval rating of 94% based on 33 critic reviews, with an average rating of 7.8/10.
+On Rotten Tomatoes, the first season holds an approval rating of 94% based on 33 critic reviews, with an average rating of 7.8/10.
 The website's critics consensus states, "Though it may have a bit too much going on, Cruel Summer's delicious twists and delightful turns from its young stars are never less than entertaining."
 On Metacritic, it has a weighted average score of 74 out of 100 based on 15 critic reviews, indicating "generally favorable reviews".

 Saloni Gajjar of The A.V.
-Club gave the series a B and wrote, "Cruel Summer manages to overcome its convoluted storytelling because it finds interesting, grounded ways to explore the impact of society's expectations of these young girls, and how their town and own families contribute to the pressure they face."
+Club gave the first season a B and wrote, "Cruel Summer manages to overcome its convoluted storytelling because it finds interesting, grounded ways to explore the impact of society's expectations of these young girls, and how their town and own families contribute to the pressure they face."

+On Rotten Tomatoes, the second season has an approval rating of 69% based on 9 critic reviews, with an average rating of 6.6/10.
+On Metacritic, it holds a weighted average score of 63 out of 100 based on 5 critic reviews, indicating "generally favorable reviews".